 Instead, knowledge about diagnosis, medication, and surgeries is prioritized.
 Sure, some physicians educate themselves about nutrition.
 However, they are a minority.

 What’s more, diet consultations can take a lot of time because in-depth questions need to be asked about your symptoms and what you eat every day.
 In most doctors’ offices there simply isn’t time for that.
 Handing out a prescription is much quicker.

 That is why diet gets so little attention in mainstream medicine.
 Not because it doesn’t make sense but because there is no time for it.

 Luckily, nutrition isn’t rocket science.
 Sure, there is some disagreement on the best diet for reflux.
-But it is easy to try out what adjustments in your diet work best for you.
+That’s because everyone is different - but you can easily make dietary adjustments and see which ones work best for you.

 My new book, How to Cure Heartburn without Pills, focuses on the core dietary triggers behind reflux, and gives you the tools to get rid of your symptoms naturally, through the foods you choose to put on your plate.
 You’ll also find scientifically backed-up research on the most effective medical procedures.
 This book is an in-depth resource packed with all you need to know about how to heal heartburn.
 If you’re tired of living with heartburn, make sure you read this book!